-As used in these notes to the consolidated financial statements, the term "the Company" refers to Ekso Bionics Holdings, Inc. formerly known as PN Med Group, Inc., and its wholly-owned subsidiaries, including Ekso Bionics, Inc. after giving effect to the Merger; the term "Holdings" refers to the business of Ekso Bionics Holdings, Inc. prior to the Merger, and the term "Ekso Bionics" refers to Ekso Bionics, Inc. prior to the Merger.
+As used in these notes to the consolidated financial statements, the term "the Company" refers to Ekso Bionics Holdings, Inc., formerly known as PN Med Group, Inc., and its wholly-owned subsidiaries, including Ekso Bionics, Inc. after giving effect to the Merger; the term "Holdings" refers to the business of Ekso Bionics Holdings, Inc. prior to the Merger, and the term "Ekso Bionics" refers to Ekso Bionics, Inc. prior to the Merger.
 Unless otherwise indicated, all dollar and share amounts included in these notes to the financial statements are in thousands.
-All common stock share and per share amounts have been retroactively adjusted to reflect the one-for-seven reverse stock split completed on May 4, 2016.
-See Note 15, Subsequent Event.
+All common stock share and per share amounts have been adjusted to reflect the one-for-seven reverse stock split completed on May 4, 2016.
+See Note 10, Capitalization and Equity Structure - Reverse Stock Split.